swethasamay/ECE-531-project/HW module 6/readme.md

 * Database information:
 Database created is named 'consoles'.
-It is a 'console' named table that contains id and name as columns.
+It is a 'console' named table that contains age and name as columns.

 * AWS EC2 instancecPublic IP is http://54.183.3.255:8080